-Elements of this proposal could disadvantage some children and young people with special educational needs and their families.
+Elements of this proposal could disadvantage some children and young people with and without special educational needs and their families.

-The proposal to establish an SEN unit at Barrowford Primary School is likely to have an adverse effect on some pupils who currently attend the school, and their families.
-There may be some disruption to existing pupils' education while building works are carried out.
-It is also possible the creation of the SEN unit will affect access to the school site for families who transport their children to school.
+The proposal to establish an SEN unit at St Leonard's Voluntary Aided Church of England Primary School is likely to have an adverse effect on some pupils who currently attend the school, and their families.
+There may be some disruption to existing pupils' education while any building works are carried out.